TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 [**Electrodragon ILI9341 SPI Displays**](ili9341)

+Use with Teensy Arduino: This display is very similar to the Teensy PJRC.com ILI9341 displays, and the libraries, connection details, and configuration from there can be used unchanged.

 [**Waveshare ILI9340/1 SPI Display**](ili9341)

 Update 10 October 2020: Configuration details for using the Waveshare Raspberry Pi ILI9341 3.2" Type (B) version 4 LCD with the Arduino Teensy 3.6.
 Details are at the end of that page.